Lake Placid has a few good stories to tell. Like this one from 1927.

 Lake Istokpoga | Arbuckle Creek | Airboat Rides

-Lake Istokpoga is one of Florida’s best fishing lakes and, at 28,000 acres, it is the fifth largest lake in the state.
-You’ll fiind excellent access for launching your boat, canoe or kayak at the Windy Point Boat Ramp, at 161 Highlands Lake Dr, Lake Placid.
-This is a scenic park with room for 80 boat trailers, offering rest rooms, picnic facilities, a nature trail and, notably, it is a popular stop on the Florida Birding Trail.
+Lake Istokpoga is one of Florida’s best fishing lakes and, at 28,000 acres, it is the fifth largest lake in Florida.
+You’ll find excellent access for launching your boat, canoe or kayak at the Windy Point Boat Ramp, 161 Highlands Lake Dr, Lake Placid.
+This is a scenic park with parking for 80 boat trailers and offering rest rooms, picnic facilities, a nature trail and, notably, it is a popular stop on the Florida Birding Trail.

 Airboat rides are available on the north side of Lake Istokpoga on U.S. 98 where it crosses over Arbuckle Creek.
 Airboat Wildlife Adventures offers 1.5-hour tours that go down to the lake, then back up Arbuckle Creek.
 There is also a boat ramp, where we launched our kayaks for an afternoon paddle on Arbuckle Creek, and a bar. | TripAdvisor Reviews

 About 30 miles west of Lake Placid on State Road 70, a popular jumping off point for some excellent kayaking on the Peace River.
 You’ll need a whole day for this adventure.
 Last time I paddled the Peace, we paddled downriver for two days, tent camping along the way on a riverbank.
 Arcadia is also a historic cowtown at the center of the region’s cattle industry, as evidenced by the Arcadia All-Florida Championship Rodeo.